haramin13/Facebook_Crawling_Post/README.md

 # Facebook_Crawling_Post

 ## About this tool
-A tool for scraped posts from pages on facebook
+This tool will help you auto collect posts from pages on facebook

-This tool was write base on **facebook-scraper-selenium** of author **apurvmishra99** You can find source code [in here](https://github.com/apurvmishra99/facebook-scraper-selenium).
+This tool was write base on **facebook-scraper-selenium** of author **apurvmishra99**

+You can find source code [in here](https://github.com/apurvmishra99/facebook-scraper-selenium).

 ## Requirement
 Selenium >= 3.141.0, chromedriver are made sure for installed.

 Store your email and password for Facebook login (or your cookie for Facebook login with cookie) in 'setup.txt'.

 ## To use this tool
 Running 'fblogin.py' to start collecting data

 '''
 usage: facebook_crawl_post/fblogin.py [-h] [--pages PAGES [PAGES ...]] [-d DEPTH] Data Collection